Like us on Facebook

 Terroir & Vineyards

-The Chiarlo family owns 60 hectares and oversees the viticulture of another 50 in the three classic growing areas of Piedmont: Langhe, Monferrato and Gavi.
+The Chiarlo family owns 148 acres and oversees the viticulture of another 50 in the three classic growing areas of Piedmont: Langhe, Monferrato and Gavi.
 The overall climate in Piedmont yields hot summers and a foggy harvest season followed by cold, foggy winters—but there are many mesoclimates and soil variations in these hills.
 The Langhe’s clay marl soils produce Barolo and Barbaresco, while Monferrato’s borders are almost identical to those of Barbera d’Asti.
 The combination Alpine and maritime climate ripens grapes of great aroma and structure.

 The Chiarlo Vineyards